 Unusual Options Activity Insight: eBay

-eBay (NASDAQ:EBAY) shares experienced unusual options activity on Friday.
-The stock price moved up to $73.06 following the option alert.
+eBay (NASDAQ:EBAY) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $71.51 following the option alert.

 - Sentiment: BEARISH